soar004/map-application-blueprint/README.md

 This is a blueprint/guide to setup a map application, both for myself and for my fellow classmates.
 Feel free to clone this repo if you want.
 I reccomend going through the steps in a new repo and then saving that for later, to be cloned.
 This way you actually learn how to set up your map application which is very important for this course.

-**_As of right now on 28/2/24, this does not work and is a work in progress.
-So be aware that this needs some love to be optimised still._**
+**_Note that the formatting of this README.md file needs some love and you might come upon errors if you copy the code snippets!
+But following this guide you should be able to create a basic map application!_**

 Feel free to send me a message or leave a comment for feedback/improvements or just questions if something is unclear or not working properly 🥰